currentxchange/purple-explainer/Financial-Brief.md

 WAX token (`eosio.token` contract)

 ## Utility
-🟣 PURPLE is stakable for 1 Upvote per day on 1 piece of content until the PURPLE is un-staked.[1]
-Up to 288 PURPLE can be staked per piece of content, per account.
-Purple is divisible up to 8 decimal places.
-PURPLE works across all current + future [cXc.world](https://cxc.world) mapps.
+🟣 PURPLE provides 1 Upvote per day on 1 piece of content when held by an Everstone NFT.
+Each Everstone can hold 288 PURPLE, equal to 288 daily Ups max.
+Everstones give content a boost, while also limiting how much influence one PURPLE holder can have on the Top Charts.

+PURPLE will be used across all current + future [cXc.world](https://cxc.world) mapps.
+PURPLE is divisible up to 8 decimal places.

 ## Max Supply = 35,831,808 (12^7) 🟣 PURPLE